jshih08/tamuhack2021/README.md

 to run backend server

-Note: if you try to run the socket server, you might need a couple of tries to get the face detection working.
-Sometimes the server will emit a "face detected" message but the client isn't ready to receive it yet.
-We weren't able to find a solution for this.

-Also, for the gestures to work, you need a very specific lighting where the background has high contrast against the hand.
+Note: For the gestures to work, you need a very specific lighting where the background has high contrast against the hand.
 We spent a lot of time finding such environment so unfortunately most of your attempts at getting a good gesture reading will be futile :(